-General Dunford relinquished his responsibilities on 30 September 2019.
-One month later, after more than forty-two years of commissioned service, he retired during a ceremony on board the historic USS Constitution, moored in Boston Harbor.
+General Dunford's tenure as chairman ended on 30 September 2019 and he retired the following month after more than forty-two years of commissioned service.
+His retirement ceremony was held onboard the historic USS Constitution, moored in Boston Harbor.